bokio/azurite-packaging/README.md

 ## Scripts

-* `yarn azurite` to start Azurite with default settings
+* `yarn azurite` to start Azurite in the current console with default settings
 * `yarn addlogontask` to add (if missing) a Windows task scheduler task that starts Azurite on logon for the current user.
 Will self-elevate (UAC) for administrative access.
 * `yarn addstartuptask` to add (if missing) a Windows task scheduler task that starts Azurite on system startup.
 Will self-elevate (UAC) for administrative access.
 * `yarn addlogonorstartuptask` to add (if missing) a Windows task scheduler task that starts Azurite on system startup OR logon by the current user.
 Will self-elevate (UAC) for administrative access.
 * `yarn removetask` to remove the Windows task scheduler task that any of the "add" scripts added
-* `yarn start` to start azurite in a new process and save the process id in a pidfile
+* `yarn start` to start azurite in a new process in a hidden window and save the process id in a pidfile
+* `yarn start-visible` to start azurite in a new process in a visible window and save the process id in a pidfile
 * `yarn stop` to stop azurite given a process id in the pidfile created by `start`.
 The pidfile is removed.